 Many people go undiagnosed.
 If you suspect you may have celiac disease, see a doctor.
 The inability to digest food can lead to much greater problems than just a stomach ache.

-Many more people, however, deal with gluten sensitivity.
-Unexplained bloating, joint pain, fatigue, irritable bowel syndrome-like symptoms, and weight gain are a few signs one may be gluten intolerant.
+Many more people, however, deal with gluten sensitivities.
+Unexplained bloating, joint pain, fatigue, irritable bowel syndrome and weight gain are a few signs one may be gluten intolerant.
 Estimates suggest that upwards of 18 million Americans have non-celiac gluten sensitivity.

 A good way to know if you’re sensitive to gluten is to completely eliminate it from your diet for a couple weeks.
 Keep a food journal, noting how you feel, sleep and perhaps what you weigh.
 Do this everyday.
 After two weeks, reintroduce gluten.
 Start with one meal a day.
 If you’re sensitive, you’ll know pretty fast.

 You'll probably notice bloating, gas or some other tell tale sign of sensitivity.
 People with either gluten sensitivity or celiac disease can greatly improve their gut health by cutting out gluten.

 Gluten can trigger inflammation.
 This is a big deal.
 People who deal with chronic inflammation have a super tough time losing weight.

 Examples of chronic inflammation include allergies, recurrent bronchitis, recurrent sinus infections, arthritis, rashes that don't heal, fatigue, etc. Eating foods that fight inflammation can help, but avoiding foods like gluten can reduce it.